Dev-Mrha/DualPriorsCorrection/README.md

 ### Step 3: Face detection to get the keypoints

 Use any face detection tool to get face keypoints landmark for each faces in test images and save as file ```xxx_pred_landmark.json```, donot mind the face sequence cause it will be sorted during calculating.
+You may need [megvii face landmark detection](https://www.faceplusplus.com.cn/landmarks/) to get the same 81 landmarks as test dataset(except 'left_eye_pupil' and 'left_eye_pupil' landmark when using api).

 ### Step 4: Evaluate